 Overall Feeling: Good, but I Want to See More

-Nevertheless, looking at the recent positive sales figures and the founder’s ambitions; I have no doubt that Mana will expand and that it will be successful doing so.
+Hopefully, looking at the recent positive sales figures and the founder’s ambitions; Mana will keep expanding and that it will be successful doing so.

 What I like